JorgePe/SBrick-Firmware-Update/README.md

 This works only in linux because it uses the gatttool command to talk with Bluetooth Low Energy devices.
 Recent linux Bluetooth stack (BlueZ) is needed, at least version 5.
-I've been using gatttool with
+I've been using gatttool with:
- Ubuntu 14.04 and 14.10 on my laptop ev3dev (jessie-based) on LEGO Mindstorms EV3
+- Ubuntu 14.04 and 14.10 on my laptop
+- ev3dev (jessie-based) on LEGO Mindstorms EV3
- Raspbian (attention: also jessie-based, not the default) on Raspberry Pi
+- Raspbian (attention: also jessie-based, not the default) on Raspberry Pi

 You need a Bluetooth adapter that talks BLE (any BT 4.0 should do, I mostly use a generic "Targus" USB dongle, lsusb says: 0a5c:21e8 Broadcom Corp.
 BCM20702A0 Bluetooth 4.0)